Course Outline

 Domain 5: Drafting penetration testing reports

 The examination consists of two parts.
-The first part is a paper-based exam, which consists of essay-type questions.
-The second part is rather technical, where the candidate will be required to conduct penetration testing exercises on a computer and draft a report of the analysis.
+The first part is a paper-based exam featuring essay-type questions.
+The second part is technical, requiring candidates to conduct penetration testing exercises on a computer and draft an analysis report.

-Participants are authorized to use their personal notes during both the paper-based exam as well as the practical part of the exam.
+Participants are authorized to use their personal notes during both the paper-based exam and the practical portion.

 For more information about exam details, please visit Examination Rules and Policies.